lmc2179/lmc2179.github.io/drafts/distributional_effects.md

 The usual average treatment effect cannot answer these questions.
 We could compare single digit summaries of shape (variance, skewness, kurtosis) between treatment and control.
 However, even these are only simplified summaries; they describe a single attribute of the shape like the dispersion, symmetry, or heavy tailedness.

-Instead, we'll look at the empirical [quantiles](https://en.wikipedia.org/wiki/Quantile) of control and treatment, and the difference between them.
+Instead, we'll look at the empirical [quantile function](https://en.wikipedia.org/wiki/Quantile_function) of control and treatment, and the difference between them.
 We'll lay out some basic definitions here:
-* We'll call
-* Empirical quantile
-* Quantile curve
+* The quantile function is the smooth version of the more familiar percentile distribution.
+For example, the 0.5 quantile is the median, the value that's larger than 50% of the mass in the distribution, and the 50th percentile (those are all the same thing).
+* The empirical quantile function is the set of quantile values in the treatment/control results which we actually observe.
-* the inverse of the quantile curve is the CDF , and its empirical counterpart is the [empirical CDF](https://www.statsmodels.org/devel/generated/statsmodels.distributions.empirical_distribution.ECDF.html)
+* The inverse of the quantile function is the CDF , and its empirical counterpart is the [empirical CDF](https://www.statsmodels.org/devel/generated/statsmodels.distributions.empirical_distribution.ECDF.html).
+We won't talk much about the CDF here, but it's useful to link the two because the CDF is such a common description of a distribution.

 Let's take a look at an example of how we might use these in practice to learn about the distributional effects of a test.